 Chennai, one of the top five metro cities in India, has been growing leaps and bounds in terms of both infrastructure and real estate.
 While Delhi has led the way, Chennai, after Mumbai and Bengaluru, has also got its own Metro rail network.
-The project that received an in-principal approval from the Centre in 2008 and gave to its residents the first phase of the Metro network , has reported to have taken a step ahead and completed the detailed project report or DPR on the second phase of this transit system.
-It is also to be believed that the DPR, prepared by RITES, has been submitted to the state government.
-This report, once approved by the state, will go to the Centre for a final go-ahead.
+The project that received an in-principal approval from the Centre in 2008 was first opened to public in June 2015.
+The Chennai Metro on May 25 this year has completely delivered the Phase-I. While the detailed project report (DPR) on the Phase-II has been submitted, the project is yet to take off.

-The project is a part of the seven lines that were planned by the Delhi Metro Rail Corporation DMRC for the Chennai Metro network.
+The Chennai Metro announced the second phase of the rapid transit system in December 2016.
+The project is a part of the seven lines that were planned by the Delhi Metro Rail Corporation (DMRC) for the city.

 Here are some key facts about the proposed Phase-II of Chennai Metro Rail Project:

-- The tentative cost of this project is Rs 44,000 crore.
-But, it is likely to go up given the underground stretch.
+*The tentative cost of this project was Rs 85,047 crore.
 According to officials, while the elevated corridors cost Rs 150 crore to Rs 200 crore per kilometre, the underground stretch can cost up to Rs 500 crore per kilometre.

 *The residents whose houses fall on the planned corridor are now being issues notices as the CMRL begins land acquisition process for construction.
 The 107.55-km stretch awaits Centre's nod.
 Since 80 per cent of the Phase-II is underground, the CMRL will acquire 86 acre of land as compared to 180 acre for Phase-I.